What Is Technical SEO? A Complete Guide

 Mobile-first indexing means Google primarily evaluates the mobile version of your site for ranking purposes.
 To optimize:

-- Use responsive design to ensure your site adapts seamlessly across devices.
+- Use responsive design to ensure your site adapts seamlessly across devices, especially mobile devices such as smartphones and tablets.

 - Prioritize mobile-friendly navigation, touch elements, and readability.